kinners00/bolt-sandbox/README.md

 ## Agentless Connectivity

 Bolt is agentless by nature and as such connects to nodes via SSH or WinRM.
-Credential information can be provided by bolt command or stored the inventory.yaml file to save on specifying credentials each time you run a bolt command.
+Credential information can be provided by bolt command or stored an inventory file, meaning you don't need to specify targets credentials each time you run a bolt command.

 ## What platforms does Bolt support?